 On or about December 2, 2002, MCI WorldCom Communications, Inc. filed a complaint against us in the United States District Court for the Southern District of New York, containing claims for unpaid invoices related to a contract with MCI for voice and data services.
 The complaint sought to recover approximately \$761,000 plus interest.
 The District Court dismissed the action on our motion on May 29, 2003 because the contract contained a binding arbitration provision.
-The matter is presently pending for arbitration with JAMS in New York City in which we have denied liability.
+The matter was presented for arbitration with JAMS in New York City in which we denied liability.
+In December 2004, the matter was settled for \$150,000.